|Home < Almanac < Agriculture < Crop Weather|

 Wisconsin Crop Weather Report

-Potato condition was rated 85 good to excellent, 2 percentage points below last week.
+Pasture condition was 76 percent good to excellent, 2 percentage point below last week.

 Selected Quotes from Farm Reporters and County Ag Agents

 BAYFIELD/DOUGLAS-C.B.: Rain part of the week.
 Second crop chopping progressing well.
 A small amount of oats harvested.